J. E. B. Stuart: Yellow Tavern and death

-The commander of the Army of the Potomac, Maj.
-Gen. George Meade, and his cavalry commander, Maj.
-Gen. Philip Sheridan, quarreled about the Union cavalry's performance in the first two engagements of the Overland Campaign.
+The commander of the Army of the Potomac, Major General George Meade, and his cavalry commander, Major General Philip Sheridan, quarreled about the Union cavalry's performance in the first two engagements of the Overland Campaign.
 Sheridan heatedly asserted that he wanted to "concentrate all of cavalry, move out in force against Stuart's command, and whip it."
 Meade reported the comments to Grant, who replied, "Did Sheridan say that?
 Well, he generally knows what he is talking about.
 Let him start right out and do it."
 Sheridan immediately organized a raid against Confederate supply and railroad lines close to Richmond, which he knew would bring Stuart to battle.

 Sheridan moved aggressively to the southeast, crossing the North Anna River and seizing Beaver Dam Station on the Virginia Central Railroad, where his men captured a train, liberating 3,000 Union prisoners and destroying more than one million rations and medical supplies destined for Lee's army.
 Stuart dispatched a force of about 3,000 cavalrymen to intercept Sheridan's cavalry, which was more than three times their numbers.
-As he rode in pursuit, accompanied by his aide, Maj.
-Andrew R. Venable, they were able to stop briefly along the way to be greeted by Stuart's wife, Flora, and his children, Jimmie and Virginia.
+As he rode in pursuit, accompanied by his aide, Major Andrew R. Venable, they were able to stop briefly along the way to be greeted by Stuart's wife, Flora, and his children, Jimmie and Virginia.
 Venable wrote of Stuart, "He told me he never expected to live through the war, and that if we were conquered, that he did not want to live."

-The Battle of Yellow Tavern occurred May 11, at an abandoned inn located 6 mi north of Richmond.
+The Battle of Yellow Tavern took place on May 11 at an abandoned inn located 6 mi north of Richmond.
 The Confederate troops resisted from the low ridgeline bordering the road to Richmond, fighting for over three hours.
 After receiving a scouting report from Texas Jack Omohundro, Stuart led a countercharge and pushed the advancing Union troopers back from the hilltop.
 Stuart, on horseback, shouted encouragement from in front of Company K of the 1st Virginia Cavalry while firing his revolver at the Union troopers.

 As the 5th Michigan Cavalry streamed in retreat past Stuart, a dismounted Union private, 44-year-old John A. Huff, turned and shot Stuart with his .44-caliber revolver from a distance of 10–30 yards.
-Huff's bullet struck Stuart in the left side.
-It then sliced through his stomach and exited his back, one inch to the right of his spine.
-Stuart fell into the arms of Company K's commander Gus W. Dorsey.
+The large caliber round cut through Stuart's abdomen and exited an inch to the right of his spine.
+Stuart fell into the arms of Company K's commander, Gus W. Dorsey.
 Dorsey caught him and took him from his horse.
 Stuart told him: "Dorsey...save your men."
 Dorsey refused to leave him and brought Stuart to the rear.